CS2103AUG2016-T17-C1/addressbook-level4/docs/UserGuide.md

 View help for commands, including hotkeys.<br>
 Format: `help`

-> Help is also shown if you enter an incorrect command e.g. `abcd`

 #### Finding all tasks containing any keyword in their name: `find`
 Finds tasks whose names contain any of the given keywords.<br>